RightToAskOrg/righttoask-docs/SecurityAndPrivacy.md

 ## What we ask people to share

-Optionally, people may state the electorate they live in. [^1] This allows MPs (and everyone else) to filter based on their own electorate.
+Optionally, people may state the electorate they live in.[^1] This allows MPs (and everyone else) to filter based on their own electorate.

-I see no reason to ask for demographic information, except possibly to understand who is $<18$ and who isn't.
+I see no reason to ask for demographic information, except possibly to understand who is under 18.

 -   *Question: What is the minimum group size to allow for aggregation, in order to be fairly confident of not violating individual privacy?